sicajc/Hardware_templates_and_notes/notes/debug_notes.md

         product = mult[3] * K3 + product;
         product = mult[4] * K4 + product;
     end

+    // This kind of coding style can prevent latch.
+Also prevents you from forgetting to assign the value. always@(*)
+    begin
+        x1 = 0;
+        x2 = 0;
+        case(here)
+        'd0:x1 = 1 ;
+        'd1:x2 = 2 ;
+        default:
+        begin
+            x1 = 0;
+            x2 = 0;
+        end

+        endcase
+    end
 ```

+# Signed and unsigned
+1. Remember, if within signed operation, there is 1 unsigned value, the whole operation turns into an unsigned operation.

 # Memory technique
 - To increase the size of memory or increase the BW of memory, since memory are usually given as block of fixed size.